lennardend/asm-setup/README.md

 To only build your project and not run anything, add the `--build-only` flag in your `docker run` command.

+To skip the make command, ad the `--skip-make` flag in your `docker run` command.

 ### Debugger

 If you want to use the debugger, make sure to use [colima](https://github.com/abiosoft/colima) as your container runtime.
 Colima runs Docker inside a emulated linux VM.
 The Docker ARM runtime corrently has an issue where they cannot correctly access the memory, which means `gdb` cannot access the register values (see this [GitHub issue](https://github.com/docker/for-mac/issues/6921)).